You can read Part 2 here. and Part 1 here.

 “Tell us everything.”

-“Oh, so they don’t have anything to do with this,” I thought, “because the other doctor, in the buttercream room, just promised me that this wasn’t my fault, that this was genetic.
-I am sure of it.
-He said it in that interior room with the decals.” (you can read more about that mishap here.)
+“Oh, so those headaches don’t have anything to do with this,” I assured myself, though I spoke it out loud to a room of doctors, “because the other doctor, in the buttercream room, just promised me that this wasn’t my fault, that this was genetic.”

-How could I not have remembered the headaches?
+How could I not have connected these dots?
 I felt frustrated, or maybe just exhausted.
 Whatever the feeling is when you’ve been swimming upstream for so long, that when an onlooker identifies you are only in knee-deep water, you are both relieved, and also enraged you hadn’t noticed.

 “Oh right, his headaches.
 I guess I’d forgotten about them.”
 I said to Shelby.